Kahina: Origins and religion

-Over four centuries after her death, Tunisian hagiographer al-Mālikī seems to have been among the first to state she resided in the Aurès Mountains.
+Over three centuries after her death, Tunisian hagiographer al-Mālikī seems to have been among the first to state she resided in the Aurès Mountains.
+There is some debate about which Berber tribe Al-Kahina originated from.
 Seven centuries after her death, the pilgrim at-Tijani was told she belonged to the Lūwāta tribe.
-When the later historian Ibn Khaldun came to write his account, he placed her with the Jarawa tribe.
+However, when the later historian Ibn Khaldun wrote his account, he placed her with the Jarawa tribe.